widgetbook/widgetbook-hosting/packages/bitbucket/README.md

 > **Alpha Version:** For now, the only way to become a `Company Owner` is to create a new company.

-As a user you can create a new company by clicking the add button.
+As a user, you can create a new company by clicking the add button.

 ![image info](../../docs/assets/CreateCompany.png)

-> **Alpha Version:** After the company is create you need to logout and then login again.
+> **Alpha Version:** After the company is created, you need to logout and then login again.
 After you logged in again you can view the details of the company.

 On the detail page of a company, a card which allows to fetch the API key is displayed.